ALXEN03/Timetable-Generator/README.md

 - JavaScript

 ## How It Works
-1. Teachers create and manage classes
+1. Teachers log in to the system
+2. Classes and sections can be created dynamically
-2. Subjects and teachers are assigned
+3. Subjects and teachers are assigned
-3. Timetables are generated dynamically
+4. Teachers generate timetables for each section
-4. System validates schedules automatically
+5. The system validates schedules automatically
-5. Teacher conflicts and overlapping batches are prevented
+6. If a teacher is already assigned to another section at the same time slot, the system prevents duplicate allocation
-6. Students can access read-only timetable views
+7. Students can view and download their class timetable

-7. Timetables can be exported as PDF
+## Conflict Prevention Logic
+If a teacher is already assigned to a section during a specific time slot, the system prevents assigning the same teacher to another section at the same time.

+### Example
+- HTML Teacher A is assigned to Cloud Computing A at 8:30 AM
+- If the same teacher is assigned to Cloud Computing B at 8:30 AM
+- The system blocks the allocation and shows a conflict warning

+This prevents overlapping teacher schedules and ensures timetable accuracy.

 ## User Roles

 ### Teacher Panel
 - Create and manage timetables
+- Add or remove class sections
-- Assign teachers and subjects
+- Assign subjects and teachers
-- Prevent schedule conflicts
+- Prevent teacher scheduling conflicts
-- Manage classes dynamically
 - Export timetable as PDF

 ### Student Panel
 - View class timetable
-- Access read-only schedules
+- Select class section
 - Download timetable as PDF
+- Access read-only timetable view

+## Manage Classes
+Teachers can dynamically create and manage sections such as:
+- CC A
+- CC B
+- General A
+- General B
+- DS A
+- DS B

+Sections can also be renamed or removed directly from the dashboard.

+## Subjects & Teachers
+Teachers can:
+- Add subjects
+- Assign multiple teachers to subjects
+- Manage subject-teacher allocation
+- Organize timetable scheduling efficiently

 ## Challenges Faced
 - Preventing teacher schedule conflicts